realA10001986/VSR/README.md

 >Your VSR requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, wait until the VSR has completed its startup sequence, then hold all three buttons until "ADM" is displayed, then _hold_ button "4C".
 After "RST" has been displayed, power-down the VSR.
 Upon power-up, the device is reset to DHCP.

-After saving the WiFi network settings, your FC reboots and tries to connect to your selected WiFi network.
+After saving the WiFi network settings, your VSR reboots and tries to connect to your selected WiFi network.
 If that fails, it will again start in access point mode.

 ##### &#9654; Places without a WiFi network

-If no TCD is present, keep your VSR operating in AP-mode.
+If no TCD is present, keep your VSR operating in AP-mode: Leave *WiFi network name* and *password* empty.

 If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your VSR to the TCD's own WiFi network.